Brenda Fassie’s revolution without harmony

 Writer and literary critic Njabulo Ndebele’s famed “Rediscovery of the Ordinary” called for writers to redirect their efforts from the spectacle of apartheid violence to everyday life.
 While several pieces in this collection show the political interventions of Fassie’s work in “Black President” and the album “Too Late for Mama” (here‘s the single) and her relationship to Winnie Madikizela Mandela, her power sprung from her everydayness.
 This was popular music, often dismissed as ‘bubble gum.’

 Fassie troubled middle class pieties as much as apartheid boundaries.
 Ndebele argues, in “Still Thinking of MaBrrr,” that Fassie “brought the experience of freedom very close” because she disrupted the divide between private and public with “her verbal ungovernability.”
-That had wide ranging social and cultural implications, like turning apartheid stadiums into boisterous cultural sites at her concerts, others have yet to be fully realized.
+That had wide ranging social and cultural implications, like turning apartheid stadiums into boisterous cultural sites at her concerts.

 Brenda Fassie was a woman who stepped out of line, talked out of turn, wore the pants, pulled up her skirt, loved women and men … Oops.
 In 1997 Charl Bignaut paraphrased music critic Gwen Ansell’s take on Fassie’s roller coaster ride with the music industry: “she’s a woman they couldn’t control; a woman who makes her own rules.”

-Sean and I happened upon this famous photo of Brenda Fassie at a DA exhibition of Nelson Mandela in Cape Town City Hall in July 2013, in which the DA attempts to lay claim to Madiba.
+Sean Jacobs and I happened upon this famous photo of Brenda Fassie at an exhibition of Nelson Mandela in Cape Town City Hall in July 2013, in which the DA city government attempts to lay claim to Madiba.

 Were they trying to capture and tame the legacy of this Langa talent at the same time?
 Because in her lifetime, she surely would have said to the DA what she once said to Blignaut (author of “In Bed with Brenda: a White Moffie Falls for a Black Vixen” in the volume) when he went to interview her: “ ‘I don’t know your paper, but anyway, today you work for me.
 If I feel like it.’”